 The Exhibit Hall can be like a black hole of time that sucks you in.
 It is very easy to walk into that room and lose all sense of time.
 I recommend blocking out a section of time that you commit to being in the Exhibit Hall.
 If you allow your time there to be endless, you could very well spend your entire day in the Exhibit Hall.

 It is exciting to go to a new city for a conference!
 If possible, I recommend arriving early or extending your time to explore Boston.
 That way you won’t feel like you’re missing out on seeing the city or have to sacrifice time away from the conference.
 If that is not possible, block an amount of time that you want to dedicate to exploring the city.
 Pick a time slot that will not conflict with other priorities during the conference.

 The convention center is HUGE!
 You can easily walk for miles in a day.
 Sessions also get full and you may find yourself sitting on the floor.
 For these reasons, I recommend dressing comfortably, especially with your choice of footwear.
 ASHA is not the time to break out the stilettos.
 Also, remember to wear layers and bring a sweater for changes in temperature!

 3. Be Well Rested

-There is a new app for the convention that has helpful features including: the entire program, access to handouts, notepad, presentation slides, maps, and a location finder.
-There is also a social media tab where you can link to live feeds from Twitter, Instagram, Facebook and YouTube!
+There is an app for the convention that has helpful features including the entire program, access to handouts, a scheduler, notepad, presentation slides, maps, and a location finder.
+There is also a social media tab where you can link to live feeds from Twitter, Instagram, Facebook, and YouTube!